 The term ‘topological category’ is traditional, and comes from the frequent examples in topology.
-It does not mean an internal category or enriched category in Top!
+It does not mean an internal category or enriched category in Top (a topologically enriched category)!
 (Fortunately the term topological groupoid is not taken by this tradition; indeed, the only groupoid that is a topological category over is trivial.
-On the other hand, they do seem to use the term ‘topological functor’, which here we avoid.)
+On the other hand, there is use of the term ‘topological functor’, which we tend to avoid other than below.)

 Most generally, the definition relates to a functor (such as the forgetful functor from to Set), but one can think of this as giving as a bundle over .
 Sometimes, when is in fact Set, the category satisfying the properties described belows is called a topological construct (Preuss).
 Usually and will be large categories.
 Let a space be an object of , an algebra be an object of , a map be a morphism in , and a homomorphism be a morphism in .
 (The reason is that, typically, will be a category of spaces with some kind of topological structure while will be, if not , then some kind of algebraic category.)

-Then is a topological category over if, given any algebra and any (possibly large) family of spaces and homomorphisms (that is, a ”-structured” source from ), there exists an initial lift, which is to say
+Then is a topological category over if, given any algebra and any (possibly large) family of spaces and homomorphisms (that is, a “-structured” source from ), there exists an initial lift (think: “smallest topology rendering the continuous”), which is to say

 Here are some illustrative commutative diagrams (if you can read them):